it-pebune/ani-research-web/README.md

 ## First installation

-In the project root folder (where package.json is) run
+In the project root folder (where package.json is) run the following

 ### `yarn install`